gbrembati/terraform-azure/gcp/base-env/README.md

 # GCP BluePrint Architecture
 This Terraform project is intended to be used as a template in a demonstration or to build a test environment.
 What it does is creating an infrastructure composed of a North-hub and South-hub and few spokes (the number can be changed).
-As per my deployments (made in London), this project creates all of the following in less approximately __5 to 7 minutes__.
+As per my deployments (made in London), this project creates all of the following in approximately __5 to 7 minutes__.

 ## Which are the components created?